India-Set-for-OpenTTD/India-Set-Trains/README.md

 ## Contributors to India Set:Trains:

-*Sprite Artists:* alfagamma7
+*Sprite Artist:* alfagamma7

 *Coder:* alfagamma7

-Those who want to contribute to the project can join the India Set For OpenTTD server on **discord**:https://discord.gg/QqwjV3P7KX
+Those who want to contribute to the project can join the India Set for OpenTTD server on **discord**:https://discord.gg/QqwjV3P7KX